 GULLIVER will soon fly from Heathrow to Milan on a British Airways Airbus A319.
 That flight has a one-in-4.8m chance of crashing.
 Shortly after he is jetting from Heathrow to JFK on a Virgin-operated A330.
 Chance of crashing?
 One in 5.4m.
 That means that he could apparently expect to fly on the route for 14,716 years before plummeting into the Atlantic.
 A Crash Course in Probability, The Economist

-Airline Pilot Life Insurance: What About the Underwriters?
+Airline Pilot Life Insurance: What Are Underwriters and Why Do They Matter?

-There are also lifestyle questions your agent will ask you to assess whether or not you pose a higher risk because of your work or recreational choices.
+NOTE: There are a number of lifestyle questions your agent asks you.
+This information enables underwriters to decide whether or not you pose a higher risk because of your work or recreational choices.

-One of the questions you will be asked is whether or not you pilot a small plane.
+One of the questions you are asked is whether or not you pilot a small plane.
 So yes, flying does impact how underwriters view your application.

 Life Insurance for Airline Pilots: Private Planes